geeetansh/xena-designer/README.md

    - Each prompt is used to create a unique ad variant
    - Results are displayed in a gallery view

+5. **Image Editing** (Feature Flagged):
+   - Users can suggest changes to existing generated images
+   - Changes are processed using the OpenAI gpt-image-1 model
+   - Modified images appear alongside original generations

 ## Shopify Integration

-The application connects to Shopify stores via the Storefront API:
+The application connects to Shopify stores via two methods:

+1. **Storefront API**:
-1. Users provide their store URL and Storefront Access Token
+   - Users provide their store URL and Storefront Access Token
-2. The application queries the GraphQL API to fetch products and images
-3. Product data is cached in the database for better performance
+   - Basic product data and images are fetched
+   - Limited to public product catalog data

+2. **Admin API** (New Enhanced Integration):
+   - Complete OAuth flow for secure access
+   - Access to all store products, inventory, orders, etc.
-4. Users can select product images as references for AI generation
+   - Comprehensive product data for AI image generation
+   - Secure token storage and management

 ## User Credits System